NixOS/nix-pills/pills/09-automatic-runtime.md

 ## Digression about NAR files

-The `NAR` format is the \"Nix ARchive\".
+The `NAR` format is the "Nix ARchive".
 This format was designed due to existing archive formats, such as `tar`, being insufficient.
 Nix benefits from deterministic build tools, but commonly used archivers lack this property: they add padding, they do not sort files, they add timestamps, and so on.
 This can result in directories containing bit-identical files turning into non-bit-identical archives, which leads to different hashes.

 Thus the `NAR` format was developed as a simple, deterministic archive format. `NAR`s are used extensively within Nix, as we will see below.